ThatMantis/POH_Lab_ONT_NGS/_episodes/02-EPI2ME.md

 questions:
 - "How to process ONT data?"
 objectives:
+- "Learn the methods available to process ONT data."
-- "Processing ONT data with available graphical programs"
+- "Processing ONT data in the simplest manner with GUI programs from ONT."
 ---